Meeting Date: Thursday, 14 March 2019

 The Full Member shall mark the aforementioned voting form (either by modifying the document to indicate the mark, or by printing the document and marking it in ink) to:

 - Rank your votes for Director’s candidates.
 Mark your first preference “1”, your second preference “2”, and so on.
-You may vote for as many candidates as you wish, but we recommend you vote for at least 5.
+You may vote for as many candidates as you wish, but the board recommends you vote for all 6 candidates.

 - Approve or reject the discharge of Directors’ liability.